 All zoneadm options that take files as arguments require absolute paths.

-native zones from the Oracle Solaris 10 release are solaris zones on the Oracle Solaris 11.4 release, and differ in the following ways:
+native zones from the Oracle Solaris 10 release are solaris zones on the Oracle Solaris 11.4 release, and differ in several ways:

 The solaris brand is created on Oracle Solaris 11 systems instead of the native brand, which is the default on Oracle Solaris 10 systems.